dsundquist/gotestserver/README.md

 ~/go/bin/gotestserver serve -p 8080
 ```

-If you want to run an https server you'll need a self signed certificate.
-You can run the following 2x commands:
+If you want to run an https server you can use the defaults that are included in the repo.
+You should replace these with the following:

 ```
 openssl req  -new  -newkey rsa:2048  -nodes  -keyout server.key  -out server.csr